mlcommons/ck/docs/taskforce.md

 ### 2023

-Following our [regular public weekly conf-calls in 2023](https://docs.google.com/document/d/1zMNK1m_LhWm6jimZK6YE05hu4VH9usdbKJ3nBy-ZPAw), [Discord discussions](https://discord.gg/JjWNWXKxwT) and very useful feedback from Google, AMD, Neural Magic, Nvidia, Qualcomm, Dell, HPE, Red Hat, Intel, TTA, One Stop Systems and other organizations, we have developed a new version of the [Collective Mind automation framework (CM)](https://github.com/mlcommons/ck) as a very lightweight, non-intrusive and technology-agnostic workflow automation framework that provides a common, simple
+Following our [regular public weekly conf-calls in 2023](https://docs.google.com/document/d/1zMNK1m_LhWm6jimZK6YE05hu4VH9usdbKJ3nBy-ZPAw), [Discord discussions](https://discord.gg/JjWNWXKxwT) and very useful feedback from the research community, Google, AMD, Neural Magic, Nvidia, Qualcomm, Dell, HPE, Red Hat, Intel, TTA, One Stop Systems and other organizations, we have developed a new version of the [Collective Mind automation framework (CM)](https://github.com/mlcommons/ck) as a very lightweight, non-intrusive and technology-agnostic workflow automation framework that provides a common, simple